truthtellingstudy/beautiful-jekyll/README.md

 ### Resources

 All data on this website is made available under the CC-BY license.
 This means that you can reuse it as long as you credit us.
-Please link back to this page (www.preferencesfortruthtelling.com) or include the following citation:
+Please link back to this page (www.preferencesfortruthtelling.com) and include the following citation:

 &nbsp;

-Abeler, J., Nosenzo, D. & Raymond, C. (forthcoming) Preferences for Truth-telling, Econometrica
+Abeler, J., Nosenzo, D. & Raymond, C. (2019) Preferences for Truth-telling, Econometrica  87 (4), 1115–1153

 &nbsp;